linuxonlinehelp/openwebrx-backup-old/README.md

 ### Major Info ###

-This is a Backup Copy of original Version as contribiute to Andras Retzler!
+This is a Backup Copy of original Version as contribute to Andras Retzler!

 All "Hams" and DX Users very thankful to his development work!
-Please SUPPORT his Work by a small donation on "http://sdr.hu"
-1000 Thanks Andras!
+Please SUPPORT his Work by a small donation on "http://sdr.hu" 1000 Thanks Andras!

 ### Licensing  ###